-In order to be entitled to this deduction, an election to use the Accelerated Depreciation Method must be exercised with the return.
+In order to be entitled to this deduction, an election to use the accelerated depreciation method must be exercised with the return.
 Said election can be exercised only for property acquired by purchase during taxable years beginning after June 30, 1995.
 Once the option is exercised, the same is irrevocable.

-This depreciation method does not apply to automobiles, property used outside Puerto Rico, property used by exempt entities and property used totally or partially in activities under the Industrial, Tax and Tourism Incentives Acts or Tourism Development Act, Agricultural Tax Incentives Act or any other special act or to intangible property.
+This depreciation method does not apply to automobiles, property used outside Puerto Rico, property used by exempt entities and property used totally or partially in activities under the Industrial, Tax and Tourism Incentives Acts or Tourism Development Act, Agricultural Tax Incentives Act or any other succesor act of similar nature or to intangible property.